MaxonXOXO/circuit-canvas/README.md

  👉 A web-based PCB design simulator (Alpha) — drag, drop, snap, and connect components on an interactive canvas.
 Inspired by Circuito.io.

 ## 📌 Overview
 This project is a **React-based web application** for building simple circuits visually.
+(May use Vite or Tailwind CSS in future)
 Users can drag electronic components from a sidebar, drop them on a canvas, and arrange them using an invisible grid with snapping support.

 Currently in **Alpha stage**: